martomi/chiadog/CONTRIBUTING.md

 ## Testing remote APIs

 To strike a balance between hermetic tests and actually testing against a live API, `VCR.py` is utilized.
 By default tests with prerecorded interactions are tested hermetically.
-If you instead want to test live or record a new cassette, remove the casette file and run the test with sufficient env variables to produce a valid replacement result.
+If you instead want to test live or record a new cassette, remove the cassette file and run the test with sufficient env variables to produce a valid replacement result.

 For example:
 ```
-rm tests/cassette/keep_alive_monitor_remote_ping.yaml
+rm tests/cassette/keep_alive_monitor/*
 REMOTE_PING_URL=https://hc-ping.com/<your-token> python3 -m unittest tests.notifier.test_keep_alive_monitor
 ```

 > **Warning**
 > Before committing a cassette file make sure you've sanitized it of your own tokens!
+> Normally this is done at the VCR config level, see: [VCR.py: Filter sensitive data from the request](https://vcrpy.readthedocs.io/en/latest/advanced.html#filter-sensitive-data-from-the-request)

 ## Have fun